hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Either next week, or else a month to come.
 >
-> Not only may you dance without expence,
+> Not only may you dance without expense,
 >
-> But, mark me! go at your cenvenience;
+> But, mark me! go at your convenience;
 >
 > Hear this ye teachers of repute, and own;
 >